-"Time Between Reports" (^TBR) and "Time to Keep Trying" (^TTKT) adjust how often to send reports and how long the SHOUT nano 100 tries to achieve a successful report transmission.
+"Time Between Reports" (^TBR) and "Time to Keep Trying" (^TTKT) adjust how often to send reports and how long SHOUT nano 100 tries to achieve a successful report transmission.
 Decreasing the "Time Between Reports" increases data points for more detailed situational awareness and increasing the "Time to Keep Trying" improves the chances of transmission success.
 Both options also directly affect the SHOUT nano 100 power consumption.

 For supporting message-receiving scenarios, referred to as "Callable," the SHOUT nano 100 Iridium modem can be set to be always on by using the ^CAL command.
-This configuration prevents the SHOUT nano 100 device from sleeping and greatly increases power consumption.
+This configuration prevents the device from sleeping and greatly increases power consumption.

-To facilitate power management and time to acquire location, configure the SHOUT nano 100 to control the power state of the GNSS module.
-The module can be set to be always on using the command ^GAO, which prevents the GNSS from turning off after obtaining a valid fix.
+To facilitate power management and time to acquire location, configure SHOUT nano 100 to control the power state of the GNSS module.
+The module can be set to always on using the command ^GAO, which prevents the GNSS from turning off after obtaining a valid fix.

-While in Tracking mode, the SHOUT nano 100 can load tracking profiles dynamically.
-By default, there are two tracking profiles set aside for normal tracking and emergency tracking.
+While in tracking mode, SHOUT nano 100 can load tracking profiles dynamically.
+By default, there are 2 tracking profiles set aside for normal tracking and emergency tracking.
 Typically, when tracking mode starts, the tracking profile for normal tracking is loaded, specified by the "Tracking Profile Normal" (^TPN) setting.
-When the Emergency mode is triggered, tracking mode switches to using the tracking profile for emergency tracking, specified by the "Tracking Profile Emergency" (^TPE) setting.
-This allows the SHOUT nano 100 to be configured to operate differently when there is an external stimulus.
+When the emergency mode is triggered, the tracking mode switches to using the 'Tracking' profile for emergency tracking, specified by the "Tracking Profile Emergency" (^TPE) setting.
+This allows SHOUT nano 100 to be configured to operate differently when there is an external stimulus.

-Tracking mode also loads a different tracking profile if geofences are enabled and the SHOUT nano 100 enters or exits a geofence.
-Priorities are assigned to the different stimuli and the SHOUT nano 100 only switches to the associated tracking profile if it has a higher priority.
-Emergency tracking has the highest priority, Geofence is the second highest, and normal Tracking is the default.
+Tracking mode also loads a different tracking profile if geofences are enabled and SHOUT nano 100 enters or exits a geofence.
+Priorities are assigned to the different stimuli and SHOUT nano 100 only switches to the associated tracking profile if it has a higher priority.
+Emergency tracking has the highest priority, geofence is the second highest, and normal tracking is the default.